regartzpris/SearchFriends/README.md

-hi, this project was built with ReactJS
+hi, this project was built with ReactJS and Redux

 i use jsonplaceholder API as data users and robohash as monsters picture.